crazycart143/crazycart143/README.md

-# Hi there!
+# Hello there!
 I'm Keanu John Lariosa 👋

 Welcome to my GitHub sanctuary, where the alchemy of web development unfolds.
 Here, I weave together React, Next, and other prominent tech-stacks to craft immersive user experiences and bring pixel-perfect designs to life.
 Join me on this digital odyssey as we code the future, explore new frontiers, and create web solutions that leave a lasting impression.